RWS/studio-api-docs/apiconcepts/translationmemory/setting_up_the_lookup_project.md

 =====
 On this page you will learn how to set up the project for designing our custom TM lookup application in C#.

-Create a new Windows Forms application in <var:VisualStudioEdition> called **Sdl.SDK.LanguagePlatform.Samples.TmLookup**.
+Create a new WPF application in <var:VisualStudioEdition> called **Sdl.SDK.LanguagePlatform.Samples.TmLookup**.

 <img style="display:block; " src="images/CreateLookupProject.jpg"/>

 Then add the following references to your project:

-* Sdl.Core.Api
+* Sdl.LanguagePlatform.Core
 * Sdl.LanguagePlatform.TranslationMemory
 * Sdl.LanguagePlatform.TranslationMemoryApi
-WindowsBase

 <img style="display:block; " src="images/ReferencesLookupApp.jpg"/>

 >[!Note]
 >
 > At the time of writing of this version of the SDK it was required to set the build path folder to the directory that contains the <Var:ProductName> debug build.

-> [!NOTE]
->
-> This content may be out-of-date.
-To check the latest information on this topic, inspect the libraries using the Visual Studio Object Browser.

 See Also
 ------